-In challenging economic times, it’s not just about knowing how to produce a quality pizza and understanding your customers’ needs and wants to maintain and grow your pizzeria.
-Attending an industry tradeshow – even during an economic slowdown – can be the best vehicle to obtain new knowledge, insight and ideas that can help you position your pizzeria for future growth.
-As an independent pizzeria owner, you may be under pressure and/or worried about how your pizzeria is going to survive.
-The fact is you may need to slow down in order to speed up your business.
+In today’s business climate, it’s not just about knowing how to produce a quality pizza or understanding your customers’ needs and wants to maintain and grow your pizzeria.
+Attending an industry trade show is the best vehicle for obtaining new knowledge, insight and ideas that can help you position your pizzeria for future growth.

 Time is at a premium.
 Come prepared with a plan of attack.
-Schedule appointments with key contacts you want to meet with.
+Schedule appointments with key contacts.
 Make a list of what you want to learn and see.
 Review the seminar program and pre-show workshops to see what’s being offered that will have the greatest benefit and impact on you and your business.

 Take time to walk the show floor thoroughly and completely.
 Jot down the products, companies and booth numbers that grab your attention.
 Pay particular attention to new products being offered at the show, as well as any new exhibitors.

-Knowledge is Pizza Power!
+Knowledge is power!
 Gather as much information as possible while at the show.
-Find out what products, services and techniques are available to you that will improve your product, productivity and best of all, your bottom line.
+Find out what products, services and techniques are available to you that will improve your menu, your productivity and best of all, your bottom line.

-Take time to talk to industry consultants and experts to pick their brains to find out what they’re thinking and doing.
-What are the new trends and how can they help or hurt your business?
+Take time to talk to industry consultants and experts and pick their brains to find out what they’re thinking and doing.
+What are the new trends, and how can they help or hurt your business?

 Can you leverage vendor/supplier expertise?